thmosqueiro/sciposterpp/README.md

 Idea and current status
 -----

-This package is not yet ready for use, as is.
-Some friends have tested it, but they have a complete set of scripts.
+This package is somewhat read for use as is.
+Some friends have tested an earlier version, and everything was okay.

-My idea: turn it into a single package (.sty) which works with the last version of scipoter.
-As you can see, currently I have modified the an old version of sciposter and this is not good at all.
+My idea: sciposterpp started as a forked class from sciposter.
+Currentlu, it's designed as a package that you add to you tex whenever you are using sciposter class.
+This way, everytime sciposter gets an update, you won't be missing it.

 *Tests:* my development is highly based on the texlive-sciposter package available at the main Fedora repository, marked as version